The sources of the legal framework for banking supervision are:

 Bank of Italy legal instruments can take many forms (supervisory rules, regulations, circulars) and are usually of a distinctly technical and financial nature.
 The Bank of Italy also issues communications on specific issues pertaining to regulated subject matter, which are not to be included in legal instruments but may contain additional information and clarifications.

 Under Law 262/2005 for the protection of savings, the Bank of Italy must perform regulatory impact analysis (RIA) to assess the costs and benefits of proposed regulations for affected persons and entities and must conduct a public consultation that allows those interested to offer their observations, comments and proposals.
 For an explanation of the general principles applicable to regulatory impact analysis within the Bank of Italy regulatory process and for more information on RIA methods and phases, see Circular no. 277 (only in Italian).
-The standards and procedures for conducting public consultations are set out in the Regulation of 24 March 2010 (only in Italian).
+The standards and procedures for conducting public consultations are set out in the Measures of 9 July 2019 (only in Italian).
 Law 262/2005 provides that legal instruments must explain their purpose and are subject to periodic revision.

 The supervisory rules and regulations of the Bank of Italy are published on this website and in the Gazzetta Ufficiale della Repubblica Italiana when they contain provisions aimed at persons and entities other than those usually subject to supervision.